dashvlas/awesome-ios-interview/Resources/English.md

 }
 ```

+## What are type aliases?

+Swift comes with two type aliases to represent non-specific types “Any” and “AnyObject”.
+AnyObject represents an instance of any class type and Any is the most generic representation of a type in Swift, it can represent an instance of absolutely any type including functions.

 ## Non-Escaping and Escaping Closures
 The lifecycle of a non-escaping closure is simple:
 Pass a closure into a function